More Family Topics

-Failure to Comply is a term for the action, or lack of action, that causes a person to have not met the obligations set in a court order.
+Failure to Comply is a term for the action, or lack of action, that causes a person to be charged with contempt of court.
 A common form of failure to comply is being substantially behind in paying child support.
 This status would be appropriate whether the fault was caused by a hardship or a willful intent to defy the relative court order.

 The severity of the matter has a profound effect on how the potential outcomes.
-A contempt of court action can result in the acusedconsequences can include fines, compensatory visitation, a modification to the custody arrangement, and in some instances even jail time.
+A contempt of court action can result in consequences including fines, compensatory visitation, a modification to the custody arrangement, and possibly jail time.
 In most cases, if someone is held in contempt, the court will first give them the opportunity to make amends for the violation.